Fulham boss wants Newcastle striker to stay at Craven Cottage

 "Everything is open, part of another side if you ask me about if I want him with us, yes I want.

-"If you as if they want to stay it's probably a yes, but in realistic life we are going to see.
+"If you ask if they want to stay it's probably a yes, but in realistic life we are going to see.

 "This job is for another side and not under my control."